ChrizzTheWizz/DLBDSDQDW01_DataQualityAndDataWrangling/README.md

 **Data:**

 Data has already been collected for most of February and can be used accordingly.
-The data can be found in "./data/analysis.h5".
+The data can be found in "./data/analysis.h5".<br>
+If you want to collect data from the beginning, simply delete the h5 File.

 **IMPORTANT**<br>
 Due to a small error regarding the coordinates of the constructions (longitude and latitude swapped), please note the following:<br>